danczw/Discord-Bot_Hase/README.md

 ### Development environment setup:

 - create virtual virtual environment using `environment.yml` - `conda env create --name <ENV NAME> --file environment.yml`
-- create `.env` file with your personal discord bot token and [invite the bot to your server](https://discordpy.readthedocs.io/en/stable/discord.html) (name it DISCORD_TOKEN)
+- create `.env` file with your personal discord bot token (see `.env.example`) and [invite the bot to your server](https://discordpy.readthedocs.io/en/stable/discord.html)
 - run `python bot.py`
-- add bot to your Discord server

 Dependencies can be found in `environment.yml`.
 For local development, secrets can be set in `.env` file.
 For deployment, secrets should be set in the app settings under config vars.